grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 average income (in Swiss Francs).
 It uses a so-called *bivariate color scale*, blending two different color scales into one.
 Lastly, it uses the beautiful relief depicting the mountainous Swiss landscape.
-Here we're going to show you how to produce such a map *exclusively with R*.
+Here we’re going to show you how to produce such a map *exclusively with R*.

 For this blog post, I worked together with my colleague [Angelo Zehr](https://twitter.com/angelozehr) who recently published a [nice